torisrobloxmarket-lang/Siounsniojsipjns/README.md

     local root = char and char:FindFirstChild("HumanoidRootPart")
     if not char or not hum or not root then return end

-    if (RyuConfig.AutoBFChain or isMobilePlayer) and not MovementState.Fly then local closest = nil
+    if RyuConfig.AutoBFChain and not MovementState.Fly then
+        local closest = nil
         local minDist = RyuConfig.BFRange

         for _, p in pairs(Players:GetPlayers()) do
             if p ~= LocalPlayer and p.Character and p.Character:FindFirstChild("HumanoidRootPart") then
+                local eHum = p.Character:FindFirstChild("Humanoid")
+                if eHum and eHum.Health > 0 then
                     local d = (p.Character.HumanoidRootPart.Position - root.Position).Magnitude
                     if d <= minDist then
                         minDist = d
                         closest = p.Character
+                    end
                 end
             end
         end